This fall-flavored Pumpkin Hummus gets ready in under 10 minutes and makes for a great party appetizer. It’s healthy, gluten-free, and vegan too.

-My love for Hummus is never-ending and thus I keep trying my hands on different types of Hummus Recipes.
-Here are some of them for you – Roasted Red Pepper Hummus, Black Bean Hummus, Sweet Potato Hummus, Roasted Beet Hummus, and Classic Hummus.
+My love for hummus is never-ending and I keep trying a lot of variations.
+Here are some for you – Roasted Red Pepper Hummus, Black Bean Hummus, Sweet Potato Hummus, Roasted Beet Hummus, and Classic Hummus.

 About This Recipe

 Pumpkin Hummus is a delicious twist on the classic Hummus recipe.
-This smooth, creamy and super delicious dip shouts of fall flavors in every bite.
+This smooth and creamy dip shouts of fall flavors in each bite.

-Garlic – This is a must ingredient, that instantly enhances the taste of a basic hummus recipe.
-So do not miss this one!
-You can also fry the garlic in oil and add in this Hummus recipe, for a unique taste.
+Garlic – Garlic gives the hummus a very lovely flavor.
+You can also fry the garlic in some oil and add it to this recipe for a unique taste.